dream-num/Luckysheet/README.md

 - **Enhanced functions**: Pivot tables, charts, comments, cooperative editing, insert picture, matrix calculations, screenshots, copying to other formats, EXCEL import and export, etc.

 For a more detailed feature list, please refer to: [Features](https://mengshukeji.github.io/LuckysheetDocs/guide/#features)

+## 📖 Resources

+For the tutorials, learning materials and supporting solutions provided by the community, please refer to [Tutorials and Resources](https://mengshukeji.github.io/LuckysheetDocs/guide/resource.html)

 ## 📜 Changelog